thayscosta3/thayscosta3/readMe.md

 ### < Hello World! 🖖 > </br>

-Hi, I'm Thays, the girl in the pic beside! 👈 And now we’re free from the curse, you can *follow the blind* at links below! 🧙‍🖤 <br></br>
+I'm Thays, the girl in the pic beside! 👈 And now we’re free from the curse, you can *follow the blind* at links below! 🧙‍🖤 <br></br>

 <p align="left">